Home wallbox charger sharing explained

 We look at why you might consider sharing your home wallbox electric-car charger – and how you can use someone else's if you don't have your own

 Greater availability of chargers will be critical in the build-up to the ban on sales of new petrol and diesel cars in 2030, when everyone will have to go electric if they want a brand-new car.
-But, recent predictions have the UK falling 250,000 units short of the number of chargers we’ll need in the coming years, without the help of schemes like home wallbox charger sharing.
+But, estimates have the UK falling short of the number of chargers we’ll need in the coming years, without the help of schemes like home wallbox charger sharing.

 Sharing your charger

-If you’re one of the estimated 300,000 UK owners of a home charger and want to share it, you can do so easily through a number of apps.
-JustPark, Co Charger and PlugShare are a few where you can advertise your charger.
+If you’re one of the approximately 300,000 UK owners of a home charger and want to share it, you can do so easily through a number of apps.
+JustPark (who operates JustCharge), Co Charger and PlugShare are a few where you can advertise your charger.
 On Co Charger, you can become a host, which allows you to share your address, the type of charger you have (both type of connector and power are important) and the availability of your charger.
 It also lets you manage bookings and set prices.

 Some apps like PlugShare are targeted at existing electric-car owners, for them to use when they're away from home – either as a cheaper alternative to public rapid chargers or in areas where they're less prevalent.
-Whereas JustPark and Co Charger are encouraging people to share their chargers on a more frequent basis, as a method of community support and to remove a major barrier to electric-car ownership.
+Whereas JustCharge and Co Charger are encouraging people to share their chargers on a more frequent basis, as a method of community support and to remove a major barrier to electric-car ownership.

 Anthony Eskinazi, the founder and CEO of JustPark, said: "People with a charging point already installed can do their bit for their area by sharing it with others on JustPark.
 This type of community support would help to further increase the adoption of EVs in the next few years.”